 Sometimes the songs that we hear are just songs of our own.

 On Monday evening, September 23, Alan and I were playing music with dear old friends, jamming all sorts of tunes.
-Hunter’s name entered the conversation around his unusual collaboration with Bob Dylan on the record Together Through Life.
-Several people said, hey, we know one, and our friend David promptly ripped into Beyond Here Lies Nothin.
+Hunter’s name entered the conversation about his unusual collaboration with Bob Dylan on the record Together Through Life.
+Several people said, hey, we know one of those, and our friend David promptly ripped into Beyond Here Lies Nothin.
 Was that the very moment Robert Hunter died?
 I like to think so, that even as he passed from this life, his words went spinning out into the universe.